lgenesius/calculator-swiftui/README.md

 # Calculator iOS App
-This is a calculator app created using Swift with SwiftUI framework.
+This is a simple calculator app created using Swift with SwiftUI framework.